marcelmenezes/nomeml/README.md

 ```

-Open the 'Anaconda Prompt' and run out.py with your (Portuguese) name as the first argument:
+Open the 'Anaconda Prompt' and run 'out.py' with your (Portuguese) name as the first argument:
 ```
-python out.py "Maria"
+python out.py "João"
 ```